Museib/MyFinalProject/README.md

 	- Add tasks and define dependencies.

-	- (!)Optionally you can generate Task Dependency Graph (Yes, you can have a nice visualisation! :D)
+	- (!)Optionally you can generate Task Dependency Graph (Yes, you can have a nice picture, be sure to check this out! :D)

 2.Stack & Queue Operations